 Parking provision.
 Details of existing and proposed parking required if proposal affects existing parking spaces including on-street parking bays and/or is likely to create changes in the demand for parking on site or on surrounding streets.

 Planning statement.
 To support the proposal.
 Optional

 Photographs/photomontages.
-At the applicants discretion but will be required if the proposal is in a conservation area or affects a listed building.
+At applicant's discretion but will be required if the proposal is in a conservation area or affects a listed building.

 Technical brochure and specifications required for applications for solar panels, sunpipes etc.